godriccao/mercrawl/README.md

 1. Install postgresql
 2. Set up the dataabase.
 Refer to `migrate.sql`
 3. Set up the environment variables.
 See **Environment Variables** below.
+You can utilize `setenv.sh` template for your convenience.

 ## Usage